SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Technical Approach

 After clustering all the frames into $K$ clusters, the next step is to decode them into segments of the sub-actions.
 There are two main steps, namely, (1) refine the video score matrix with the co-occurrence matrix; (2) estimate the temporal path of the clusters and decode frames to segments.

 \textbf{Refining the video score matrix.} The first step in the decoding is to generate the refined video score matrix $R_m \in \mathbb{R}^{K \times N_m}$ for each video $X_m$.
 There are two main issues with directly using the original video score matrix $S_m$ in decoding: (1) the video score matrix is generated purely based on the frame feature representations, it does not capture any global patterns of the activity structures across all videos, and does not contain any correlation information among sub-actions; (2) the clustering is conducted on $K$ clusters, which is the total number of different sub-actions in the given activity.
-In many of cases, only a subset of $K$ will appear in each individual video due to the diversity of the activities being performed by different persons.
+In many cases, only a subset of $K$ will appear in each individual video due to the diversity of the activities being performed by different persons.
 Directly using video score matrix may lead to the issue of over-segmenting video to the non-existing classes in current video.

-To address these issues, we apply the co-occurrence matrix to refine the score matrix $S_m$.
-Specifically, we construct a {\it salience pool} to record the most ``salient'' clusters in a video.
-Given a video $X_m$ and for each cluster $k$, we first calculate the number of frames belonging to $k$ in the video, i.e., $c(k)$, and define the ratio of frames for cluster $k$ as $r(k)= c(k)/N_m$, where $N_m$ is the total number of frames in the video.
-We add the cluster $k_0$ with the largest $r(k)$ into the salience pool first.
-Then for the rest of clusters $k$, we weigh the ratio of frames as:
+To address these issues, we apply the co-occurrence matrix $P$ to refine the score matrix $S_m$.
+Specifically, given a video $X_m$ and for each cluster $k$, we first calculate the number of frames belonging to $k$ in the video, i.e., $c(k)$, and define the ratio of frames for cluster $k$ as $r(k)= c(k)/N_m$, where $N_m$ is the total number of frames in the video.

-$P(k_0|k)$ is the conditional co-occurrence probability from the co-occurrence matrix calculated before.
-We set a threshold $\tau_2$ and select the cluster $k_1$ with the largest $r'(k)$.
-We add $k_1$ into the salience pool only if $r'(k_1) > \tau_2$.
-We keep iterating on this procedure by conditioning on all clusters that has been added in the salience pool, until none of the ratio of frames from the rest of the clusters is above $\tau_2$.

-Then we use the salience pool to calculate the refine video score matrix $R_m$.
-Since the salience pool is generated based on co-occurrence matrix, it brings the global information on the occurrence of clusters from all the videos.
-Clusters that are not in the salience pool should have lower chances to appear in the given video, hence we want to attenuate the scores of them.
-Assuming there are $K_s \subset K$ sub-actions in the salience pool, we introduce a decay factor $\eta$ to decay the probability scores of all the cluster $k \notin K_s$ for each frame in the video score matrix $S_m$, to generate the refined video score matrix $R_m$.
-Details are in Algorithm~\ref{alg:selection}.
-The probabilistic update is inspired by Kalman filter where the new probability is updated based on the observation $P(k_0|k)$ and old probability $r(k)$.